 When a pre-slip occurs, the Judge shall levy a penalty of between 1 and 10 points for that course.
 The pre-slip penalty shall not be carried over in the case where a no-course is called on the course in progress.

 QLD: When a pre-slip occurs, the Judge shall levy a penalty of between 1 and 10 points for that course.
-The pre-slip penalty shall not be carried over in the case where a no-course is called on the course in progress
+The pre-slip penalty shall be carried over in the case where a no-course is called on the course in progress

 Rationale: A pre-slip and Trial delay receive penalties.
 Both should have the same consistency to either carry over or not carry over.
 By not carrying over, the owners of hounds who have not pre-slipped or delayed the course, are disadvantaged by the owners of hounds who did pre-slip or delay the course.